 NDSM is a former shipyard with hundreds of work spaces for entrepreneurs.
 On the grounds are bars, clubs and restaurants.
 Take the free ferry behind Central Station to NDSM.

 Former shipyard De Ceuvel is creatively renovated with on shore houseboats and a lively ideology on sustainability that is being practised at the spot.
 Hip Amsterdam bar and restaurant/bistro.
 Also holds festivals and events.

 12. Zaal 100

-Vrijplaats.
-Former school in Amsterdam West.
-Apart from work studios there is a stage for music, an art gallery, bar and a restaurant with meals for 10 euros (not every day and only on reservation).
+Zaal 100 is a Vrijplaats.
+De building is a former school in Amsterdam West.
+Apart from work studios there is a stage for music, a bar and a restaurant with meals for 10 euros (not every day and only on reservation).

 Alternative, older crowd.
 Improv jazz every Tuesday.

 Located at Wittenstraat 100 (Staatsliedenbuurt, Amsterdam West).
 Check programming at Zaal 100.

 13. Frederik Hendrikschool / Bar De Nieuwe Anita